Reducing off-label use of antimicrobials in veterinary medicine to reduce risk of resistance

 EMA invites comments on a draft reflection paper by 31 January 2018

 The European Medicines Agency (EMA) has launched a public consultation on its new “ Reflection paper on off-label use of antimicrobials in veterinary medicine in the European Union ”.
 The deadline to submit comments is 31 January 2018.
-Comments should be provided using this template .
-The completed form should be sent to email@example.com.
+Comments should be provided using this .
+The completed form should be sent to firstname.lastname@example.org.

 Off-label use, which includes the use of a medicine in a species or a disease other than those specifically authorised and included in the product information, is a widespread practice in veterinary medicine.
 It is permitted under certain circumstances.
 For example, owing to the great variety of veterinary species and conditions, there are often no medicines available that have been authorised to treat rarer conditions or less common species.
 In this case it may be allowed to use a medicine authorised for another species or condition.
 However, in the case of antimicrobials there are concerns that off-label prescription could increase the risk of antimicrobial resistance.